LASER-UMASS/Themis/README.md

 ## Subject systems

-The evaluation in [1] applied Themis to eight subject software systems (named A-H), trained in different ways, for a total of twenty different software system instances.
+The evaluation in [1] applied Themis&reg; to eight subject software systems (named A-H), trained in different ways, for a total of twenty different software system instances.
 The `subjectSystems/` folder contains the code for these subject systems.

-`A/` Discrimination-aware logistic regression [2] and Themis wrapper scripts for executing it.
+`A/` Discrimination-aware logistic regression [2] and Themis&reg; wrapper scripts for executing it.

-`B/` Discrimination-aware decision tree classifier [3] and Themis wrapper scripts for executing it.
+`B/` Discrimination-aware decision tree classifier [3] and Themis&reg; wrapper scripts for executing it.

-`C/` Discrimination-aware naive Bayes classifier [4] and Themis wrapper scripts for executing it.
+`C/` Discrimination-aware naive Bayes classifier [4] and Themis&reg; wrapper scripts for executing it.

-`D/` Discrimination-aware decision tree classifier [5] and Themis wrapper scripts for executing it.
+`D/` Discrimination-aware decision tree classifier [5] and Themis&reg; wrapper scripts for executing it.

 `fairness_unaware/` Four standard discrimination-unaware classifiers, described as systems E (naive Bayes), F (decision tree), G (logistic